 (d) Upon release, an ERS Resource shall return to a condition such that it is capable of meeting its ERS performance requirements as soon as practical, but no later than ten hours following the release.

-4.5.3.4 Load Shed Obligation
+4.5.3.4 Qualified Scheduling Entity Registered Curtailable Load Shed Obligation

+(1) Each QSE representing one or more RCLs shall take and direct actions to ensure that ERCOT RCL shed instructions are effectuated.
+Each RCL shall comply with any reasonable instruction given by its QSE to effectuate Load shed obligations.

+(2) ERCOT shall update the QSE RCL Load-shedding allocation percentage table each calendar quarter.
+The allocation percentages may be revised as otherwise appropriate to reflect any new or changed QSE designation, ERS awards, and RCL Load amount as reflected in the RIOO system.
+ERCOT shall maintain and post on the ERCOT website a QSE RCL Load Shed Table that reflects each QSE’s total RCL Load shed obligation.

+(3) Following ERCOT’s quarterly RCL review or ERCOT’s receipt of any new or changed QSE designation, ERCOT shall post any anticipated revisions to the QSE RCL Load Shed Table on the ERCOT website.
+ERCOT shall issue a Market Notice announcing the posting of the revisions at least ten days prior to the effective date of the revisions or as soon as practicable if ERCOT determines there is a need to correct the Market Notice less than ten days before the effective date.

+4.5.3.5 Transmission Operator Load Shed Obligation

 (1) Each TO shall take and direct actions to ensure that ERCOT Load shed instructions are effectuated.
 Each DSP shall comply with any reasonable instruction given by its TO to effectuate Load shed obligations.

-(2) Load shed obligation percentages for ERCOT EEA Level 3 Load shedding will be determined by calculating each TO’s Load as a percentage of the ERCOT System summer and winter peak 15 minute Demand interval.
-For the purposes of this paragraph, TO Load will be the amount of Load being served by all of the TDSPs that the TO represents.
+(2) Load shed obligation percentages for ERCOT EEA Level 3 Load shedding will be determined by calculating each TO’s Load as a percentage of the ERCOT System summer and winter peak 15-minute Demand interval.
+For the purposes of this paragraph, TO Load will be the amount of Load being served by all of the TDSPs that the TO represents, excluding RCLs.
 The calculations for summer and winter Load shed obligation percentage are as follows:

-(a) The calculated Load shed obligation percentage for the summer Season will be based on the single highest coincident ERCOT System peak 15 minute Demand interval for the summer months of June through September as reflected in the 4-Coincident Peak (4-CP) data submitted by ERCOT to the Public Utility Commission of Texas (PUCT) for that year.
+(a) The calculated Load shed obligation percentage for the summer Season will be based on the single highest coincident ERCOT System peak 15-minute Demand interval for the summer months of June through September as reflected in the 4-Coincident Peak (4-CP) data submitted by ERCOT to the Public Utility Commission of Texas (PUCT) for that year.
 Anticipated revisions to the summer Load shed table shall be posted as described in paragraph (4) below no later than March 31st of each year based on data from the previous calendar year.

-(b) The calculated Load shed obligation percentage for the winter Season will be based on the single highest coincident ERCOT System peak 15 minute Demand interval for the winter months of December through February as reflected at the time that ERCOT extracts the Load data for the winter Season from its settlement system.
+(b) The calculated Load shed obligation percentage for the winter Season will be based on the single highest coincident ERCOT System peak 15-minute Demand interval for the winter months of December through February as reflected at the time that ERCOT extracts the Load data for the winter Season from its settlement system.
 Anticipated revisions to the winter Load shed table shall be posted as described in paragraph (4) below no later than August 31st of each year based on data from December of the previous calendar year and January through February of the current year.